 In order to support the Coalition’s work to provide integrated housing, healthcare, and support services to clients, the Education and Advocacy team explores and challenges the mechanisms that perpetuate homelessness in our communities.

 The best way to address homelessness is to prevent it from happening in the first place.
 Colorado’s landlord tenant laws continue to leave renters vulnerable to eviction, displacement, and homelessness.
-The Coalition is committed to leveling the playing field by supporting legislation that prevents discrimination, ensures families and individuals are able to live in the communities of their choosing, and improves the fairness of the eviction court process, and puts reasonable limits on fees charged to tenants.
+The Coalition is committed to leveling the playing field by supporting legislation that prevents discrimination, ensures families and individuals can live in the communities of their choosing, and improves the fairness of the eviction court process, and puts reasonable limits on fees charged to tenants.
 Strengthened renters’ protections will prevent homelessness and help support families and individuals on a path to stability.